spacetelescope/terraform-deploy/README.md

 You need to have the `aws` CLI configured to run correctly from your local machine - terraform will just read from the same source.
 The [documentation on configuring AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) should help.

 This repo provides the `aws-creds` folder in case you do not have admin permissions or want to follow the principle of least privilege.
 By default (as in, what is uncommented), the folder gives you a new user named `terraform-bot` with policy attachments to run the Terraform commands in the `aws` folder.

-If you want to create this user, run the following:
+If you want to create this user, go into `aws-creds/iam.tfvars` and make sure the value of `profile` is the correct awscli profile you want to use.
+Then, run the following:

 ```
 cd aws-creds
 terraform init
 terraform apply
 ```

-Terraform will prompt you for an `awscli` profile and a region here.
-The profile you want to use if probably `default`.
-IAM resources are global, so you can put in whatever region you want to create the rest of the resources in.

 You will then have to configure `terraform-bot`'s credentials in the AWS Console.
 Go and generate access keys for the user, then put them into your command line with